 Take a Good Walk Beaufort, South Carolina

-You can download an interactive walking map of this route by clicking here.
+You can download an interactive walking map of this hike near Beaufort SC by clicking here.

 Beaufort sits in the low country to the southwest of Charleston, South Carolina.
 It’s a beautiful road trip down through the lush marshes to the quaint and charming, seaside town of Beaufort.
 A nice southern beach town without the pretentiousness and costs of its bigger sister, Charleston, up the road, Beaufort knows no strangers.
 The locals welcome your stay and indulge you with southern charm.
 Feel free to chat up anyone who will greet you.